 Trilogie d'Erreur (2015) was the second piece composed at the request of the Groupe de Recherches Musicales in Paris, for the occasion of the 2015 Présénces Electroniques Festival; an octophonic work, scaleable from 8 up to 24 channels, in three distinct sections.

-The piece incorporates three separate threads into a narrative whole: a modular synthesizer improvisation recorded in Halle, Germany during the Werkleitz: Utopien Vermeiden festival, a series of generative canons recorded for a benefit compilation for the composer & synthesist Joseph Raglani, and a heavily augmented field recording made in the Shin-Okubo neighborhood of Tokyo, utilizing noise reduction algorithms to extract, then re-introduce a low-cycle electrical hum.
+The piece incorporates three separate threads into a narrative whole: a modular synthesizer improvisation recorded in Halle, Germany during the Werkleitz: Utopien Vermeiden festival, a series of generative canons recorded for a benefit compilation for the composer & synthesist Joseph Raglani, and a heavily augmented field recording made in the Shin-Okubo neighborhood of Tokyo, utilizing noise reduction algorithms to extract, then re-introduce a low-cycle electrical hum as a root-note.

 Press & Further Reading:

 Presences Électroniques (2015)